runtimeverification/iele-semantics/Gas-Model.md

 To align with the above, the storage representation of a number will consist of the metadata information followed by the number representation.

+### Register and memory/storage cells must resize to fit data

 Another difference from EVM is that the amount of memory/storage required for representing the value of a register or memory/storage cell, instead of being fixed at 256 bits, now varies during its usage.
 This was previously only